 - Good old fashioned stress relief.

 There’s nothing wrong with taking in some good old-fashioned stress relief.
-Some great ideas are to make some chamomile or lavender tea, get friendly with a heat wrap on aching muscles, ask a friend/significant other for a massage, watch your favorite tv show before bed, or read a few chapters of a good book, do a low-key workout or take a long shower.
+Some great ideas are to make some chamomile or lavender tea, get friendly with a heat wrap on aching muscles, ask a friend/significant other for a massage, watch your favorite tv show before bed, or read a few chapters of a good book, do a low-key workout or take a bubble bath.
 Find something relaxing to unwind before the end of the day, do some stretches and deep breathing, tie it in with your “me time”.

 - Connect with other SAHMS